 - Create a bedtime routine- Try and get into a bedtime routine.
 This could be a 10 minute warm shower, spend time reading a book or maybe try meditating.

 Sleep is the most important part if you find yourself on the night shift, it can be hard making the switch but once you’ve found yourself in a regular pattern, you’ll begin to see improvements and that the night shift isn’t filled with as much dread as you first thought.

 - Bond with your co-workers – sometimes it’s easier said than done but getting along with the people you work with can improve your night shift experience.
 Nurses and healthcare staff rely so much on each other and being a part of a team, so ensure you’re playing your part by binding with those you work with.

-- Be constructive to stay busy – The night shift may have more sleeping patients and less incomings but there almost needs to be a stronger mental will with quiet hours and a slower-paced atmosphere being found on the night shift, so ensuring you re keeping your mind active and alert is important, especially if a patient is in need.
+- Be constructive to stay busy – The night shift may have more sleeping patients and fewer incomings but there almost needs to be a stronger mental will with quiet hours and a slower-paced atmosphere being found on the night shift, so ensuring you re keeping your mind active and alert is important, especially if a patient is in need.
 Catching up on paperwork, more one on one time with those patients who are awake meaning better care are some ways to keep yourself ticking over.